Scripter12/Pursuit-Core-Web-Unit-3-Assessment/README.md

 - Sightings have one Researcher, one Species, and one Habitat (a particular researcher sees a species in a habitat - this is a join table).
 - Habitats have many sightings (many sightings happen in a specific habitat).

-Take a look at `schema.md` in this repo for a detailed description of what the tables should look like, as well as seed data describing what they should contain.
+**Database Schema** has a detailed description of what the tables should look like, as well as seed data describing what they should contain.

-Once we create our database, we need to provide the research team with a robust RESTful API to make it easy for them to see and update information.
-Take a look at `routes.md` for a full list of the routes this API should have.
-Please make sure to link it up with your Postgres database!
+Once we create our database, we need to provide the research team with a robust RESTful API to make it easy for them to see and update information. **Backend/API** below has a full list of the routes this API should have.

-The format for all responses should be a JSON object with up to three keys:

-- `status` - Either `success` or `error`
-- `message` - Either `got all users` or an error message
-- `body` - Your response from SQL (if necessary - not necessary for POST or DELETE requests).

 ## Database Schema